akarlinsky/world_mortality/README.md

 ### Eurostat
 We collect the weekly data from Eurostat for the following countries: Albania, Armenia, Cyprus, Georgia, Liechtenstein, Malta, Montenegro, Romania, Serbia.

 ### Human Mortality Database, Short-Term Mortality Flucations
 We collect the weekly STMF data for the following countries: Australia, Austria, Belgium, Bulgaria, Canada, Chile, Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Israel, Italy, Latvia, Lithuania, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, South Korea, Russia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Taiwan, United Kingdom (England & Wales + Northern Ireland + Scotland), United States.

-For some European countries, STMF sometimes has more up-to-date data than Eurostat.
-In that case, we append additional STMF data points to the Eurostat data.
+For some European countries, STMF sometimes has more up-to-date (and backward revised) data than Eurostat, as it culls data from countries' NSOs.
+For each data point that exists in both datasets, with take the maximum between them as the final data.

 ### Azerbaijan (monthly)